 If you have a penis and:

-You think you have too early ejaculation and / or “stop” too fast
+You think you have too early ejaculation and / or “finish” too fast

-You feel the fluctuating excitement during the relationship
+You feel the fluctuating arousal during the act

 You are worried about your overuse of pornography